Idle0x/Drosera-Unique-Trap/README.md

 5. Configuration files (foundry.toml, remappings.txt)
 6. Compile: forge build (warn: paste errors if any)
 7. Create .env with private key
+8. Ensure the right environment and conditions are met (such as source .env, chmod 600 .env, etc)
-8. Deploy: forge script with proper command
+9. Deploy: forge scripts with proper command
-9. Capture TRAP_ADDRESS and RESPONSE_ADDRESS from output
+10. Capture TRAP_ADDRESS and RESPONSE_ADDRESS from output

 Rules:
 - Give ONE or TWO commands at a time, then wait for "ok/done/next"